Marje Metsur

 Marje Metsur (née Marje Mihhailova; born on 27 June 1941) is an Estonian actress.

 In 1965 she graduated from Tallinn State Conservatory Stage Art Department.
 1965-2009 she worked at Tallinn City Theatre.
 Since 2009 she is a freelance actress.

 Her most notable theatrical role (Mati Unt's play "Rästiku pihtimus") was in 1979 in Noorsooteater.
 Besides theatrical roles she has also played on several films.

-In 2006 he was awarded with Order of the White Star, IV class.
+In 2006 she was awarded with Order of the White Star, IV class.

 She has been married to Estonian athlete and educator Kaupo Metsur since 1967.